bcgov/aries-vcr-issuer-controller/issuer_controller/config/README.md

   - An example of the use of cardinality can be [seen here](https://github.com/bcgov/von-bc-registries-agent/blob/686c82c4274b2b2dca7f12922ecb947491665822/bcreg-x/config/services.yml#L228).
 In this example, the cardinality is on the topic (attribute `registration_id`) and the `address_type` attribute.
 Example:
     - If two credentials were issued for the same organization (same `registration_id`) and both had `Headquarters` as the `address_type` value, OrgBook would assume the latter was a reissued credential and would deactivate the earlier one, keeping it for historical purposes.
     - However, if one credential had an `address_type` of `Headquarters` and the other `Mailing`, both credentials would be considered `active`.
+- the `credential_title` identifies an attribute within the credential to display as the credential title
+- the `highlighted_fields` allows the issuer to specify attributes that will be highlighted in the OrgBook display

 The final section of the `credential_types` structure are the mappings, an example of which follows below.